 - If your child has a diagnosis of a SpLD you are entitled to a Student/Parent Support Group, which means that each term you can meet with your child's teacher and other professionals working with your child at the school to discuss your child's progress and the way forward. - Ask that Minutes or Notes are made at the group.
-These may help with accommodations that your child will need in any formal and informal exams - Make yourself aware of the accommodations your child is entitled to in their SATs, NAPLAN or Year 12 exams for example and ensure that the school has requested these in good time. - The School is strongly encouraged by Departments of Education to produce an Independent Learning Plan for your child with three to four achievable targets.

-Ask for the ILP to be shared with you so that you too can help your child focus on these and achieve them at a faster rate
+These may help with accommodations that your child will need in any formal and informal exams - Make yourself aware of the accommodations your child is entitled to in their NAPLAN or VCEs for example and ensure that the school has requested these in good time. - The School is strongly encouraged by DET to produce an Independent Learning Plan for your child with three to four achievable targets.
+Ask for the ILP to be shared with you so that you too can help your child focus on these and achieve them at a faster rate - If you are unhappy with the responses from the class teacher or head of year you are within your rights to ask to speak to the Head of Integration or the school principal.

-- If you are unhappy with the responses from the class teacher or head of year you are within your rights to ask to speak to the Head of Integration or the school principal. - In the event that you are unhappy with the provision for your child you may consider changing schools.
-This has to be carefully thought through and it is important to again write down what you are looking for and the questions you want answered.
+If you are unhappy with the provision for your child you may consider changing schools.
+This should be carefully thought through and it is important to again write down what you are looking for and the questions you want answered.
 School are not allowed to tell you that they don't or can't cater for children with an SpLD